tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 [Part about the temple and the Skytree missing?]

 We decided to try out Japanese Domino's.
 We've been curious about it for a while, so we thought, why not?
-I ordered the Ultra Cheese and Sophie went for the Big Dack, a burger-themed pizza that's all about Big Mac energy.
+I ordered the Ultra Cheese and Soph went for the Big Dack, a burger-themed pizza that's all about Big Mac energy.
 They can't call it that, of course, so they went with Big Dack.
-Sophie found the name so ridiculous that she refused to say it when ordering, instead just pointing at the picture on the menu.
+Soph found the name so ridiculous that she refused to say it when ordering, instead just pointing at the picture on the menu.

 After a short wait, we grabbed our pizzas and headed to the Skytree area.
 We found a free table in the surrounding gardens and had a little pizza picnic.
 It was cold and dark by then, but we didn't mind.
-Sophie even tried maple syrup on her pizza, which was nice but a bit too sweet by the end.
+Soph even tried maple syrup on her pizza, which was nice but a bit too sweet by the end.
 My pizza was just fine - it was Domino's after all.

 Since there are hardly any bins in Japan, we had to carry our pizza boxes around in our bag.
 We then climbed four giant sets of stairs to get to the ice skating rink.
 It was quite expensive - 4,200 yen for everything, including socks and gloves which we didn't have, and the skates and entry fee.
 But we thought it was worth it for the experience of skating near the Tokyo Skytree.

 The staff were lovely and helped us find our shoe sizes.
 We got a 100 yen coin locker for our bag and shoes, and then put on our skates.
 My shoes were a bit too small, and I felt like a baby deer on the ice.
 It was so foreign and I felt like I was going to slip over at any time.
-Sophie hadn't skated for ages either, so she was also out of her element.
+Soph hadn't skated for ages either, so she was also out of her element.

 We tried to skate, but it was hard.
 Even the instructor came over to us and said that our shoes were too big around the ankles, which was dangerous.
-We tried to continue, but my ankles started hurting and Sophie was finding it too scary.
+We tried to continue, but my ankles started hurting and Soph was finding it too scary.
 After two laps of the small rink, we decided to call it a day.

 We returned our skates, got our stuff back, and took some photos and videos with the Skytree before we left.
 On our way out, we discovered a Studio Ghibli store.
 It was so cool!
-Sophie got a Kiki's Delivery Service headband and we also got a Spirited Away surprise capsule toy.
+Soph got a Kiki's Delivery Service headband and we also got a Spirited Away surprise capsule toy.

 We then took the subway back to Shibuya.
 It was a direct line from the Skytree, which was lucky.
 We even managed to get seats, which is a rare luxury in Japan.